harshaathnere/NamasteReact/Episode3.md

 // Config driven UI
 all the ui driven bu UI, data is config,, data is diferent based on location, according to the data from backed ui will be changed

+    //There are two type of export and import

+    Default import/Export

+    export default Component;
+    import Component from "path"

+    Named Export/Import
+    export const Component;
+    import {Componenet} from "path";